 Academic Calendar 5

 Dates that you should know about

 General Information 9

 Everything you want to know about LSUA's history, mission, and organization

-Admission .21
+Admission 21

 How, when, and where to apply for admission to LSUA

-Fees and Expenses A breakdown of fees and expenses for resident and non-resident students .37
+Fees and Expenses 37

+A breakdown of fees and expenses for resident and non-resident students

-Financial Aid and Scholarships .41
+Financial Aid and Scholarships 41

 Grants, loans, scholarships, and work-study jobs and how to apply for them

-University Regulations .53
+University Regulations 51

 Academic terms, credit classification, grading, schedule changes, and academic standing

-Student Support .63
+Student Support 61

 Counseling services, academic advising, testing services, student activities, athletics, and intramurals

-General Education .69
+General Education 67

 Overview of the university's general education requirements and listing of general education courses

-Academic Programs .73
+Academic Programs 71

-Overview of requirements for obtaining a degree from the university and outline of the curricular requirements of the Associate of Arts (78); Associate of Science (79); Bachelor of General Studies (80); Honors Program (82); and various interdisciplinary minors (83)
+Overview of requirements for obtaining a degree from the university and outline of the curricular requirements of the Associate of Arts (76); Associate of Science (77); Bachelor of General Studies (78); Honors Program (80); and various interdisciplinary minors (81)

-College of Arts and Sciences .85
+College of Arts and Sciences .83

 Overview of the college's academic departments and outline of the curricular requirements of the programs of study they house.
-Arts, English, and Humanities (85); Behavior and Social Sciences (93) Biological Sciences (97); Mathematics and Physical Sciences (100)
+Arts, English, and Humanities (83); Behavior and Social Sciences (91) Biological Sciences (97); Mathematics and Physical Sciences (100)

-College of Professional Studies1 105
+College of Professional Studies 105

 Overview of the college's academic departments and outline of the curricular requirements of the programs of study they house.
-Allied Health (105); Business Administration (112); Education (117); Nursing (127)
+Allied Health (105); Business Administration (112); Education (115); Nursing (126)

-Courses of Instruction 135
+Courses of Instruction 133

+The master list of all LSUA courses.
+Check your schedule for dates and times

-Administration, Faculty, and Staff 191
+Administration, Faculty, and Staff1 189

-Index2 205
+Names and credentials of administration, faculty, and staff members

+Index 203